 The People’s History Museum (PHM) has a series of monthly ‘Radical Late’ sessions at 6pm, the November 2020 event was dedicated to the subject of Climate Change, Migration and DR Congo.
 Led by artist-activist Kooj Chuhan the online session included thought-provoking discussions with researcher-writer Alex Randall along with Emmanuela Yogolelo about the ways in which colonialism, conflict, race and migration connect with climate change, the Democratic Republic of the Congo (DR Congo) and people arriving from there to the UK.
 The evening also included a pre-recorded performance by Samuella Ganda from Amani Creatives.

-Climate Change, Migration and DR Congo – video of the online discussion:
+Climate Migration and DR Congo – where do we go?

 A thought provoking discussion exploring the topic of Climate Migration and DR Congo, illustrated with music performed online.
 An event exploring the ways in which colonialism, conflict, race and migration connect with climate change, the Democratic Republic of the Congo (DR Congo) and people arriving from there to the UK.